HowToOpenScience/lats2023-tutorial/src/docs/agenda.md

 # Agenda

-!!! note
-    This section is currently under development.
-The information provided is subject to change.

 The times provided are approximated for the maximum amount of time spent on each section.
 The sections may be shorter depending on the session.

 1. **Introduction to Open Science Practices (Lecture)** - 80 minutes